Some algebraic structures in KPZ universality: Determinantal measures, Fredholm determinants and asymptotics

-completing the proof. \end{proof} The difficulty that arises when one would like to apply concretely Proposition \ref{prop:Fred} is to actually invert the matrix $\sfG$.
+for $x,y\in\cX$, completing the proof in view of \eqref{Fred_kern}. \end{proof} The difficulty that arises when one would like to apply concretely Proposition \ref{prop:Fred} is to actually invert the matrix $\sfG$.
 In some situations this can be done, as we will now see by applying this to last passage percolation with geometric weights.
-We have \begin{proposition} Consider a matrix $\sfW=(\bw^i_j)_{1\leq i,j\leq N}$ with distribution $\bbP$ as in \eqref{log-gamma-measure} and $\tau_N=\max_{\pi\in {\bf \Pi}_{N,N} }\sum_{(i,j)\in \pi} \bw^i_j$.
+We have \begin{proposition} Consider a matrix $\sfW=(\bw^i_j)_{1\leq i,j\leq N}$ with distribution $\bbP$ as in \eqref{geom} and $\tau_N=\max_{\pi\in {\bf \Pi}_{N,N} }\sum_{(i,j)\in \pi} \bw^i_j$.
 Then